keyboard_arrow_up

 Activator

-A compound used to increase the effectiveness of an accelerator, small amounts at a time.
+A compound used in minimal quantities to enhance the effectiveness of an accelerator.

 Adhesion